MSU-CSIS/telecoupling-toolbox/README.md

 <img src="arcgis-toolbox/Figs/ArcGIS_Toolbox_icon.png" alt="ArcGIS Toolbox Icon" title="ArcGIS Toolbox Icon" height="200" >

 The ArcGIS Toolbox is a large collection of mapping and analysis tools for use within ESRI's ArcGIS Desktop (version 10.3.1 or later) to systematically study telecoupling.
+Test the current version of the ArcGIS Toolbox by using your own data or by downloading our [sample data](https://s3.amazonaws.com/telecoupling-toolbox-sample-data/SampleData.zip).
 Look inside the [ArcGIS Toolbox](./arcgis-toolbox) project folder for code, images, documentation, and detailed instructions on installation and use.

 ## GeoApp

 <img src="geo-app/img/chansnet_globe_bkgr.png" alt="GeoApp Icon" title="GeoApp Icon" height="200" >

 The GeoApp offers a dynamic, interactive, online geo-enabled platform along with a large collection of mapping and analysis tools to systematically study telecoupling.
-Check out and test our brand new [GeoApp](https://telecoupling.msu.edu/geo-app/) (_beta_) by using your own data or by downloading the [sample data](https://s3.amazonaws.com/telecoupling-toolbox-sample-data/SampleData.zip).
+Check out and test our brand new [GeoApp](https://telecoupling.msu.edu/geo-app/) (_beta_) by using your own data or by downloading our [sample data](https://s3.amazonaws.com/telecoupling-toolbox-sample-data/SampleData.zip).
 Help yourself with our introductory tutorial if you need more time to familiarize yourself with the app widgets and tools.
 Look inside the [GeoApp](./geo-app) project folder for source code and images linked to the GeoApp.

+## Sample Data

+[Download](https://s3.amazonaws.com/telecoupling-toolbox-sample-data/SampleData.zip) and unzip our sample data folder for use with both our ArcGIS Toolbox and GeoApp.
+This data repository contains all the tables and spatial data necessary to run the set of telecoupling mapping and analysis tools we developed.
+For further information on any of the dataset provided, please feel free to contact us.

 ## Credits and Contacts
 ---------------------